-MTH 494 Teaching Elementary Mathematics Th ree credit hours
+MTH 494 Teaching Elementary Mathematics

 The course is designed to prepare teachers to teach mathematics in the elementary school and focuses on mathematics content, pedagogy, technology, diversity issues, standards-based education, and field experiences.
 It is taught as part of a senior learning community block.
 Prerequisite: Admission to Teacher Education.